 Glock 26 Review: The Baby Glock

 When I was a younger man, I tended to avoid Glocks.
 They just seemed ugly, blocky, and a bit of a fad.
 Pretty dumb, I know.
 At least I never walked around with a mullet, like some of you guys.
-Thankfully though, I now have a few more years under my belt.
-To which, many of the naive and youthful sensibilities of my past have abated me.
+Thankfully, with a few more years under my belt, many of the naive, youthful sensibilities of my past have faded.
 I now find myself more frequently wearing Crocs and shooting Glocks.
-I mean, let’s be honest, Crocs are ugly but super comfy… kind of like a Glock.
+To be honest, Crocs are ugly but super comfy… kind of like a Glock.
+In this Glock 26 review, I’ll explain why the Baby Glock has earned its place in my lineup, despite its humble appearance.

 So, flip that mullet to the back, and let’s get down to business.